 I do this every year: I start thinking about my Halloween costume by June (at least) and I come up with some really good ideas.
-But before I know it, it's September and I've already forgotten what I wanted to dress up as.
-And it always ends days before Halloween when I throw together something at the last minute hours before a friend's costume party.
-Because old habits die hard, I've decided to peruse Pinterest for the best ways to create Halloween costumes with only makeup the next time I find myself scrambling at the last minute.
+But before I know it, it's October and I've already forgotten what I wanted to dress up as.
+And it always ends days before Halloween when I throw together something at the last minute, hours before a friend's costume party.
+Because old habits die hard, I've decided to peruse the internet for the best ways to create Halloween costumes with only makeup the next time I find myself scrambling at the last minute.
 My vanity drawers are stuffed with all the makeup I need and surely I can find something hidden in the back of my closet, right?

-But after falling down a rabbit hole of Halloween makeup looks on Pinterest, I realized these looks are less about settling for a last-minute costume (though they're great in a pinch) and more about letting your makeup take center stage (because they're that good).
+But after falling down a rabbit hole of Halloween makeup looks on social media, I realized these looks are less about settling for a last-minute costume (though they're great in a pinch) and more about letting your makeup take center stage (because they're that good).
 Scroll down for seven costumes you can recreate using a packed makeup bag and items you probably already have in your closet.
 And the best part is they still look good enough to win all those costume contests that you're sure to run into this year.

-The Outfit: Anything covered in a galaxy print would be a cute way to round out the theme (celestial leggings, t-shirts and socks all work great!), but a little black dress could work just as well.
+The Outfit: Anything covered in a galaxy print would be a cute way to round out the theme (celestial leggings, T-shirts and socks all work great!), but a little black dress could work just as well.

 The Makeup: Now's your chance to pile on the glitter!
 To get this Ice Queen makeup look, mix white face paint with your go-to foundation to give your skin that frozen look.
 Pile on the silver-tone highlighter and break out the silver glitter.
-Finish with a halographic blue lipstick.
+Finish with a holographic blue lipstick.

 The Outfit: Anything light blue, white, silver sequined, glittery, or iridescent would work for this look.